apache/mynewt-site/docs/os/tutorials/add_repos.md

 code storage mechanisms.

 * **vers** -- The version of the repo to use for your project.
-A source code repository contains many version of the source.
+A source code repository contains many versions of the source.
 This field is used to specify the one to use for this project.
 See the section on versions below for a detailed description of the format of this field.